vmware-nsx/eval-docs-ids-ips/README.md

 | n/a                        | 172.17.31.140/27               | Ingress CIDR Range           |
 | n/a                        | 172.17.31.160/27               | Egress CIDR Range            |

-**Note:** Make sure Ingress/Egress CIDR ranges do NOT overlap and the IP Addresses within that block is not being used.
-This is important as the Egress CIDR will consume at least 15 IP Addresses for the SNAT of each namespace within the Supervisor Cluster.

 ### Lab Deployment Script